wx930910/RA_JavaParser_Task/README.md

 # RA_JavaParser_Task

 ## Task Timeline
 The deadline of this task is 08/28/2020 18:00.
-We are not able to evaluate submissions after the deadline.
+We encourage you to finish this task earlier and we are not able to evaluate submissions after the deadline.

 ## How to submit task
 You need to create you own git repository for the task and share the link with us via email (please email all of us):